videoDAC/streaming-back-end/ROADMAP.md

 ### Rebadged OBS Studio

-Contribute functionality to [OBS Studio](https://obsproject.com/) which makes it really easy for publishers to stream to any available _Infinite Permissionless Digital Stage_.
+Contribute functionality to [OBS Studio](https://obsproject.com/) which makes it really easy for publishers to stream to any available _Streaming Back-End_.

 Some potential features of an MVP: